Adelaide Omonia Cobras FC: History

-After consolidating for two seasons the Adelaide Cobras again challenged for the Div 2 title in 2012, under coach Maged Ibrahim.
-In a finish to the year (no finals played that season) the Cobras defeated Salisbury 7-4 in Round 22 and only lost top spot by goal difference to Para Hills.
+After consolidating for two seasons, the Cobras challenged the Division 2 title under coach Maged Ibrahim.
 A 2nd place finish saw the Cobras promoted back to the NPL in 2013.

-The 2013 season in the top flight again proved difficult with the club finishing 2nd bottom and relegated back to Division 2.
-In 2014 and 2015 the Adelaide Cobras competed in Division 2 before the FFSA once again decided to introduce a Third division named State League 2.
-An eleventh place finish in 2015 (11th out of 16 teams) saw the Cobras placed in State League 2 for 2016.

-The Adelaide Cobras remained very competitive in State League 2 with the team going close to promotion to State League 1 in 2017,2018 and 2019, but falling short in several play off finals.
+The 2013 season in the top flight again proved difficult, with the club finishing 2nd bottom and relegated back to the Division 2.
+In 2014 and 2015, the Cobras competed in the Division 2, before the FFSA once again decided to introduce a third division named the State League 2.
+An eleventh place finish in 2015 saw the Cobras placed in the State League 2 for 2016.
+The Cobras were going close to promotion to State League 1 in 2017, 2018 and 2019, but falling short in several play off finals.

-In 2020 the Adelaide Cobras, under coaches John Falidis and Zep Barca, were finally successful in gaining promotion to State League 1 after finishing minor premiers and finishing on top of the ladder.
+In 2020, the Cobras under coaches John Falidis and Zep Barca, were finally successful in gaining promotion to the State League 1 after finishing minor premiers and finishing on top of the ladder.
 In an exciting last game in round 22, the Cobras defeated close rivals Modbury Vista 1-0 at Jack Smith Park to clinch promotion and top position in the league standings.
-A couple of semi-finals wins against Eastern Utd saw the team qualify for the Grand Final at The Parks, again having to face Eastern United in the Grand Final.
-In a tough encounter the game went to into extra time but ultimately ended in a 1-0 loss.

-In the 2021 State League 1 season, the Cobras remained competitive but were relegated to SL2 by goal difference after finishing 11th.
-The 2022 State League 2 season saw the Cobras dominate the league finishing top by 8 points and clinching the Premiers trophy and automatic promotion back to SL1.
-The Under 18s also clinched the Premiership and Championship double by going undefeated for the entire season, cementing a successful year for the club.
-2023 will see the Adelaide Omonia Cobras return to SL1 action.

-In 2023 the Cobras finished in 4th place on the SL1 ladder and competed in the finals series.
+A couple of semi-final wins against Eastern United saw the team qualify for the Grand Final at The Parks, again having to face Eastern United.
+In a tough encounter the game went into extra time, but ultimately ended in a 1-0 loss.
+In the 2021 State League 1 season, the Cobras were relegated by goal difference after finishing 11th.
+The 2022 State League 2 season saw the Cobras dominate the league, finishing top by 8 points and clinching the Premiers trophy and automatic promotion back to SL1.
+The under 18s also clinched the Premiership and Championship double by going undefeated for the entire season.
+In 2023, the Cobras finished in 4th place on the SL1 ladder and competed in the final series.